apostrophecms-legacy/apostrophe-schemas/README.md

 ### Editing: Saving Objects On the Server

 Serializing the object and sending it to the server is up to you.
-But once it gets there, you can use the `sanitizeFields` method to clean up the data and make sure it obeys the schema:
+(We recommend using `$.jsonCall`.)
+But once it gets there, you can use the `convertFields` method to clean up the data and make sure it obeys the schema:

 schemas.convertFields(schema, object)